Live website testing with Maze allows your team to run usability tests to understand how users are interacting with your live websites.

 What data does Maze collect from my testers?

 What measures are in place to ensure the privacy of my testers when testing live websites?

-When you add a live website testing block, testing happens on your actual website — any interactions made there happen in the “real world”; Maze doesn’t create a dummy/test/staging environment for you.
+Website testing happens on your actual live website.
+Interactions happen in the “real world”; Maze doesn’t create a dummy/test/staging environment for you.

-You should therefore be mindful that you may be collecting personally identifiable information from your testers.
-For instance, if you ask users to log in to their account as part of your test, the screenshots on your Results dashboard will include anything they’ve entered when logging in, as well as any data on their personal area that they’ve previously input.
+You should therefore be mindful that you may be collecting personally-identifying information (PII) from your testers.
+For instance, if you ask users to log in to their account as part of your test, the screenshots on your Results dashboard may include anything they’ve entered when logging in, as well as any data on their personal area.

-In these cases, we’d suggest setting up your own staging environment, and/or giving users test credentials to avoid having them reveal their personal data.
+Additionally, you can set up your own staging environment, and/or give users test credentials to avoid having them reveal their personal data.

 Do you have any feedback?

 This feature is currently in a beta testing phase.
 If you have any questions, feedback, or issues, please let our team know!